hollzzar/eeg-data-scripts/README.md

 This repository contains the scripts that I use to process EEG data for an experiment on dialectal variation in American English.

 `DM_process` takes the cnt files from our Neuroscan system and processes them with the `EEGLAB` and [`ERPLAB`](https://github.com/lucklab/erplab) Matlab toolboxes for ERP analysis.
-This processing includes filtering, epoching, baseline correction, artifact detection/rejection, and computing averaged ERPs for each participant.
+This processing includes filtering, epoching, baseline correction, artifact detection/rejection, and computing averaged ERPs in each bin.

 `artifact_thresholds` and `accepted_trials` are custom functions for DM_process that interate over each participant's data to find the right eye-blink voltage threshold.